viccon/sturdyc/README.md

 ```

 With a configuration like this, I would usually set the TTL for the distributed
 storage to something like an hour.
-However, if the cache queries the
+However, if the `sturdyc` queries the
 distributed storage and finds that a record is older than 1 minute (the second
 argument to the function), it will refresh the record from the underlying data
 source, and then write the updated value back to it.
 So the interaction with